The Complete Guide to Lifecycle Marketing

 Here’s the thing—someone needs to own the lifecycle process and that “someone” should be a dedicated team or individual who understands the nuances of customer journeys.

-Too often, lifecycle marketing results in disjointed messaging and missed opportunities, because no one is responsible to ensure cohesiveness in customer interactions.
+Too often, lifecycle marketing results in disjointed messaging and missed opportunities, because teams fail to ensure cohesive customer interactions.

 Ownership, or a lifecycle marketing manager ensures that someone constantly keeps an eye on the customer lifecycle, from acquisition to retention and makes adjustments to keep things running smoothly.